-b) Describe the organisation's processes for managing climate related risks.
+b) Describe the organisation's processes for managing climaterelated risks.

 Simplyhealth's journey to becoming a net zero business has already begun and we continue to take steps as part of our Healthier Sustainability Programme to drive forward further improvements, aligned with our published goals and KPIs.
-A summary is provided within this TCFD section (pages 93 to 94)

-and within the Sustainability section of this report (pages 28 to 71).
+A summary is provided within this TCFD section (page 52) and within the Sustainability section of this report (pages 20 to 43).

-The risks identified to date are non-material over the short to medium term, and are consequently accepted on the basis of their non-material impact, with the exception of the risk of early action to accelerate net zero targets, which is being mitigated through our strategy to reach operational net zero emissions by 2030.
+The risks identified to date are nonmaterial over the short to medium term, and are consequently accepted on the basis of their non-material impact, with the exception of the risk of early action to accelerate net zero targets, which is being mitigated through our strategy to reach operational net zero emissions by 2030.
 Longer-term impacts will be managed prior to becoming a reality, for example, through adapting pricing models and product benefits.
 These represent some of the key tools and instruments we can use to manage climate-related risks within our product portfolio.
 Changes to risk profile warranting further action are evaluated on an annual basis through management and Board-level committees.

-c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.
+c) Describe how processes for identifying, assessing and managing climate-related risks are integrated into the organisation's overall risk management.

-Climate-related risks are categorised under the 'Climate Change & ESG' subcategory in Simplyhealth's overall Risk Management Framework (see page 115).
+Climate-related risks are categorised under the 'Climate Change & ESG'

+subcategory in Simplyhealth's overall Risk Management Framework (see page 58).

-Relevant ESG focused management information is overseen by the ESG Committee.
-As part of this the Board remain committed to and there is a risk appetite in place for maintaining 'green investments'.
+Relevant ESG focused management information is overseen by the Healthier Sustainability Committee.
+As part of this the Board remains committed to maintaining 'green investments', evidenced and supported by its associated risk appetite statement.

-Our current climate-related risks can be viewed in tables on pages 98 to 105.
+Our current climate-related risks can be viewed in the tables on pages 56 and 57.
 They were assessed in line with the defined criteria for assessing emerging risks.
 Where assessed to be material and outside of appetite, steps will be taken to agree mitigating actions to bring the risk exposure set by the Board to within appetite.
 The strategy deployed to mitigate the risk would depend on the nature of the risk itself, how the business and stakeholders were impacted, and the financial investment and operational requirements.